ipal0/ipal0.github.io/index.md

 #### Linux OS:
 - Work with different Linux distributions like Ubuntu, Debian, OpenSuse, Fedora etc.
-- Very conversant with Linux commands, bash scripting, Linux tools and utilities.
+- Very conversant with bash scripting and linux commands.
+- Use Linux tools and utilities like vi, nmap, dig, netstat, top, sed, awk, grep, find, curl etc.
-- Do system administration locally and remotely.
+- Do system administration locally and remotely using SSH.

 #### Other Programming Languages
 Work with C when the application time is critical.
 Also develop Python-C extensions.